Jesus is their savior, Trump is their candidate. Ex-president's backers say he shares faith, values

 Some Trump supporters voiced hope for a more Christian America.

-Thomas Isbell of Greensboro, North Carolina, who has set up vending booths for years at Trump rallies around the country, said his “God, Guns & Trump” shirts are a top seller.
+Thomas Isbell of Greensboro, North Carolina, who has set up vending booths at many Trump rallies, said his “God, Guns & Trump” shirts are a top seller.

 “It’s a Christian country,” he said, adding that if he were president, he would only allow public worship by Christians.